john-cd/rust_howto/src/_about.md

 ## How to read this book

-The cookbook [`index`][index] contains the full list of recipes, organized into a number of sections: "basics", "encoding", "concurrency", etc. The sections themselves are more or less ordered in progression, with later sections being more advanced, and occasionally building on concepts from earlier sections.
+The cookbook [`index`][p-index] contains the full list of recipes, organized into a number of sections: "basics", "encoding", "concurrency", etc. The sections themselves are more or less ordered in progression, with later sections being more advanced, and occasionally building on concepts from earlier sections.

 Within the index, each section contains a list of recipes.
 The recipes are simple statements of a task to accomplish, like "generate random numbers in a range"; and each recipe is tagged with badges indicating which _crates_ they use, like [![rand][c-rand-badge]][c-rand], and which categories on [`crates.io`][crates.io]{{hi:crates.io}} those crates belong to, like
 [![cat-algorithms][cat-algorithms-badge]][cat-algorithms]{{hi:Algorithms}}.